 creating 'Non-opt-in freebies' still does a great job!

-Having downloadable PDFs or useful freebies on your website that your target clients will be scrambling for still has massive value even if you don't take peoples' email addresses in return.
+Having downloadable PDFs or useful freebies on your website that people will be scrambling for still has massive value even if you don't take peoples' email addresses in return.

-If you get the word out there (via social media or other platforms) and start getting these potential customers flocking to your website, this is a fantastic opportunity for you to grab their attention and market to them right there on your site, without having to pay for email marketing software or invest too much extra time!
+If you get the word out there (via social media or other platforms) and start getting people flocking to your website, this is a fantastic opportunity for you to grab the attention of the right people and market to them right there on your site.

-You are still raising awareness of your brand, and getting your name in peoples' heads.
+They still act as a tool for raising awareness of your brand, and getting your name in peoples' heads.

 Something I have tried with another business, is asking for website visitors to follow you on social media before they can access your freebie!
 It means you can grow a following on a (free) platform you were using already, so no extra effort is required on your part, but you're still gaining something in return.

 In my example, the 'opt-in freebie' is a Free Shipping discount code on a shop, but people can only get the code when they follow the brand on Facebook or Instagram.
 An awesome way to utilise a freebie if you don't think you have time to nurture an email list.

 And I'm sure this could work with service businesses too!
 "Follow me on Facebook to download your FREE ebook", or "Like us on Instagram too access the full guide" etc. I used a tool called Better Coupon Box to install this on my Shopify store, but I'm sure there are plugins for this on WordPress and Squarespace too.